 This miru is extremely specific, used almost exclusively in the medical environment.

-The last one on our list is miru with the kanji 看る, also very present in the context of health, but with more focus on care and vigilance.
-It appears when someone, like a nurse, takes care of or observes a patient, ensuring the person's well-being.
+The last one on our list is the miru with the kanji 看る, also very present in the health context, but with a focus more on care and vigilance.
+It appears when someone, like a nurse, takes care of or observes a patient, ensuring the person’s well-being.

 Some practical examples:

-• Caring for a sick person or elderly;
+• Caring for a sick or elderly person;

-• Observe a patient to ensure everything is alright;
+• Observing a patient to ensure everything is okay;

-• Provide continuous attention to someone in care.
+• Paying continuous attention to someone under care.

 Although this verb also involves “seeing,” it has a connotation of attention, protection, and care.